valkey-io/valkey-doc/docs/reference/cluster-spec.md

 will be deleted.
 From the point of view of an external client a key exists either in A or B at any given time.

-In Redis Cluster there is no need to specify a database other than 0, but `MIGRATE` is a general command that can be used for other tasks not involving Redis Cluster.
+In Valkey Cluster there is no need to specify a database other than 0, but `MIGRATE` is a general command that can be used for other tasks not involving Valkey Cluster.
-`MIGRATE` is optimized to be as fast as possible even when moving complex keys such as long lists, but in Redis Cluster reconfiguring the cluster where big keys are present is not considered a wise procedure if there are latency constraints in the application using the database.
+`MIGRATE` is optimized to be as fast as possible even when moving complex keys such as long lists, but in Valkey Cluster reconfiguring the cluster where big keys are present is not considered a wise procedure if there are latency constraints in the application using the database.